theforeman/foreman-ansible-modules/roles/organizations/README.md

 - `description`: The description of the organization.
 - `state`: The state of the organization.
 Can be `present` or `absent`.

+Additionally you can pass any other parameters accepted by the `organization` module.

 Example Playbooks
 -----------------